 How Trainerize will be commemorating the day

-As a company, Trainerize will be taking September 30 “off” from our regular work so that our team members can dedicate their time to commemorating this important day, celebrating Indigenous cultures, and acknowledging the long road to reconciliation ahead of us still.
+As a company, Trainerize will be commemorating this important day by listening to and learning from the stories of Survivors, their families, and their communities; celebrating Indigenous cultures, and acknowledging the long road to reconciliation ahead of us yet.

-This will include participating in local events, spending time learning and listening, petitioning our government for further action, and supporting charities and organizations.
+This will include participating in local events, engaging with the content of Indigenous creators and educators, and petitioning our government for further action.

 We are also encouraging team members to wear orange and to use the day to educate others on this important day and topic.

 A path to reconciliation and a celebration of Indigenous culture